 How this Fast Diet Lifestyle works: Eat these meals tomorrow, for a calorie total of less than 600.
 On another day this week, eat the meals from a different post, another day of eating 600 calories or less.
 Eat sensibly the other days of the week.
 That’s it: a simple way to lose weight and be healthier.

 In the early 700s CE, young men in Scandinavia had limited opportunities for economic advancement.
 If they wished to marry, to own property, to have future prosperity, then they needed money.
 What to do?
 Many decided to go into “international commerce.”
 The hottest commodities were silver, furs, and slaves.
 These could be obtained by honest trade, but the greatest return for investment was through raiding [plundering], and the lands to the East were attractive.
 A young man could go ‘a-viking’ for two years and return home with a fortune.
-Thus a group of what could be called ‘Eastern Vikings’ sailed to the Eastern Baltic Sea and swarmed down the rivers.
+Thus a group of what could be called ‘Eastern Vikings’ sailed to the Eastern Baltic Sea and swarmed up the rivers.
 Local people called them the ‘Rus’ and the Rus became the rulers of the river banks from the Baltic to the Black Sea.
-The city of Kyiv, Ukraine was their capital.
+The city of Kyiv, now in Ukraine, was their capital.
 Was Ukraine therefore a part of Russia?
 No. From 862 – 1242 CE, the Scandinavians who were called the Rus, were the rulers of the land now called Ukraine, which was then referred to as The Land of the Rus.
 It included modern Belarus and parts of Eastern Russia.
 Thus, Russia used to be part of Ukraine — not the other way around.
 The world order was again disrupted by the advance of the Mongols in 1242, ending the era of the Kievan Rus.
 An excellent book about the Vikings [Western and Eastern] is Children of Ash and Elm: A History of the Vikings by Neil S. Price.

 Our breakfast and dinner feature grains of the Ukrainian ‘breadbasket.’
 The porridge is favored by shepherding families and the dinner features mushrooms from the forest and eggs from the farm.
 Put a bouquet of sunflowers on the table.
 Slava Ukraini.

 Banush: 203 calories 3 g fat 2.5 g fiber 7 g protein 35 g carbs 91.5 mg Calcium PB GF This porrige is popular in Ukraine, Romainia, and Georgia: anywhere sheep are raised and feta cheese is made from their milk.
-Tradition says that only the shepherds [menfolk] are permitted to perpare it… Some of the ingredients in the original recipe are unavailable to most of us, so I substituted plain yogurt to get the sour flavor which is charactaristic.
+Tradition says that only the shepherds [menfolk] are permitted to prepare it… Some of the ingredients in the original recipe are unavailable to most of us, so I substituted plain yogurt to get the sour flavor which is charactaristic.
 The pear could be swapped for apple, and if you wish, the fruit could be diced and added to the porrige as a garnish.

 ¼ c polenta/ yellow cornmeal/ yellow grits ½ c water ¼ c plain yogurt garnish: ¼ oz feta cheese, diced ½ slice bacon, cooked and crumbled 1 oz pear or apple Optional: blackish coffee [53 calories] or blackish tea or mocha cafe au lait [65 calories]